1688168/Codes/README.md

   a. ii is min, find max (two pointers) -> O(N)
   b. ii is max. min is all from the right
 - why [2681] choose ii as max but [1498] choose ii as min?
+- Please try solve this with ii being the max and min.

 [[1500] - <span style="color:red">H</span> - desc]() -
 [[Python]]()